Florastamine/Gone-in-November/README.md

 #### ACKPATH
 Absolute path to the Acknex toolset folder (which contains **acknex.exe**)

+A complete list of environment variables can be found in the following files: [**./utils/ackvars.md**](https://github.com/Florastamine/Gone-in-November/blob/master/utils/ackvars.md), which contains a list of variables and their descriptions; [**./utils/ackvars.bat**](https://github.com/Florastamine/Gone-in-November/blob/master/utils/ackvars.bat), which is the actual "header", containing the variables for use during the compiling process.

 ### Compiling/Running the source code
 After you've changed these variables in **./utils/ackvars.bat**, open **./November.c** with your text editor/IDE, and right after the first comment block, comment out the ```A8_FREE``` switch (if you're using the free version).
 Now simply run **./utils/build.bat** to start the build process.
 The result files will be in the **./builds/** folder.